Masadow/databridger/README.md

-# IPAC
+# DataBridger

 > **Integration Platform As Code**
 > Get unified access to business data sources through a programmable, type-safe interface.

 ---

-## 🧠 What is IPAC?
+## 🧠 What is DataBridger?

-**IPAC** is an open-source library that lets you integrate, normalize, and synchronize data from multiple SaaS tools (Gmail, Notion, Google Drive, Stripe, Outlook...) using a common code interface.
+**DataBridger** is an open-source library that lets you integrate, normalize, and synchronize data from multiple SaaS tools (Gmail, Notion, Google Drive, Stripe, Outlook...) using a common code interface.

 Built for developers who need to:
 - Connect authenticated user accounts to external APIs